In 1957 a mechanical engineer named Michel Dufour, became convinced that composite technologies and materials would transform the marine industry.

 - Traditional layout with halyard winches on coachroof

-- German mainsheet system for easy control of mainsail
+- German mainsheet system for easy control of the mainsail

 - Performance style steering wheels and pods